 Can I get a quick divorce in New Jersey?

 If by quick you mean several days or a week, then no. Even when the defendant spouse is fully cooperative from the outset (which is rare), it will take over a month to properly file a divorce petition, serve your spouse, wait for their response, and receive a divorce decree.
+There is no set NJ uncontested divorce timeline.

 Just as all marriages are unique in their circumstances, all divorces are unique.
 A young couple with no children and little marital property may be able to complete their divorce in a matter of weeks.